Gringo is an ethnic slur because white people don't get offended by it.

 Hello.

-Thank you, Megadiddos.
+Thank you, Mega Dittos.

-Uh high praises to you.
+High praises to you.

-This has been one of the best weeks in EIB entertainment, I have to tell you.
+This has been one of the best weeks in EIB Entertainment, I have to tell you.

 Really?